SpaceX Dragon capsule, internal iso/orthogrid panels and grid stiffened structure, forward/port view |

 First I made a little python script to find the minimum volume Sears-Haack body that would fit a 13x44 mm cylinder.
 The bold black curve is the minimum volume body; it happens to have a length of twice the motor length.

 As you can see in the script, I also dumped an svg file of that curve.
 This is easily imported into Blender.
-Then the svg curve must be converted into a Mesh, and the Spin method applied to generate the body of revolution.
+Then the svg curve must be converted into a Mesh, and the

 I played with the number of steps to get a mesh that looked like it had surface faces with near unit aspect ratio (not that it really matters, but old habits die hard).